How Much Does it Cost to Build a Website For Small Business?

 ~ Author unknown

-I really think it's important that if you're running a small business, you use marketing tools that allow you and your business to...
+If you're running a small business, it's important you use marketing tools that allow you and your business to...

-- Rank in search engines like Google (ie; use SEO)
+- Rank in search engines like Google (ie; use SEO tools)

 - Create content easily (without technical know-how)

-- Have a solid website infrastructure (like using WordPress.org)
+- Have a solid website infrastructure (like using a WordPress website)

-But it'll be better for you in the long run, you'll be seen as a professional business, and you might even find your website ranking well in Google too!
+But it's often better in the long run, you'll be seen as a professional business, and you might even find your website ranking well in Google too!

 Anyways, let's look how these different ways work.